 If you fall ill during your examination, please raise your hand and an invigilator will attend to you.
 For exams taken remotely, please contact your Course Officer immediately where they will be able to offer you assistance.

 Whether you fall ill before or during your exam(s) you will need to apply for Extenuating Circumstances.
 As part of this you are required to submit a doctor's certificate to your School as soon as possible, and not more than seven days after the date of your first affected examination.
 The certificate must define the nature of the illness and the period it covers.
 This should be obtained from your GP, not the Student Health Centre.
 This will be considered by the Panel nominated by the Board of Studies for this purpose (Reg C2.6 25).
 For more information about this, please contact your Course Office.

 At City, it is essential that examinations are fair and all candidates have an equal opportunity to perform at their best.
 For this reason, examinations offences are taken extremely seriously and we are here to make sure you understand the Exams Regulations before taking your assessments.

 City examinations are run in accordance with Senate Regulation 11: Conduct of Examinations.
 It is important to familiarise yourself with this as City exams may have different regulations from your previous examination experiences.

-Failure to abide by Senate Regulation 11: Conduct of Examinations will constitute an examination offence and may be dealt with in accordance with Senate Regulation 19: Academic Misconduct.
+Failure to abide by Senate Regulation 11: Conduct of Examinations will constitute an examination offence and may be dealt with in accordance with section 5.7 of Senate Regulation 19: Assessment Regulations; Academic Misconduct.
 A candidate may be liable to disciplinary proceedings for irregular conduct relating to an examination including (but not limited to):